dphov/dphov/README.md

 ### Hi there👋
-It's Dima Software Engineer based in Paris
+It's Dima Petukhov - a software engineer based in Paris

 Feel free to contact me if you want to drink a coffee or tea together